modalitysystems/modalitysoftware-docs/twa/TWAAutomation-CustomerAzureTenant.md

 | 9 | Microsoft host a central Bot Framework Service that allows Modality's TWA Automation Service to function |

 # Installation Instructions

-> **Update Q4 2020**: we are planning to make some architectural changes in the next version of TWA Automation.
-This will result in some additional resources being required in Azure once the next version is available.
-This is to enable greater throughput of messages when deployed at scale.
-This release is expected by the end of CY2020, and the new required resources will be updated here.
-The ARM template will also be updated.

 [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) is our preferred installation and configuration method.
 The instructions below are for an ARM Template deployment.